randombiker/Random-Market/README.md

-A Marketplace with basic functionality built using React, Redux, Express and Node.
+A Marketplace built using React, Redux, Express and Node.
 Payment API integrated.
-Users can buy items or upload items to sell.
+Users can sign up, sign in, browse by categories, search, buy or upload items to sell.